This post explores why you may close your heart and how you can open it back up.

 Well...maybe not so much.
 Maybe it’s more challenging because of our existing beliefs, patterns and expectations.

-And yet, despite feeling challenging right now, we absolutely can change the beliefs, patterns and expectations causing the challenges.
+The most important thing is that despite feeling challenging right now, we absolutely can change the beliefs, patterns and expectations causing the challenges.

 It’s not going to happen overnight, but it’s absolutely possible.